LegendRhine/WDTP/Source/README.md

 	- js: see above
 	- needCreateHtml

-- Properities of Doc (if a doc's name is 'tips' and belong to the root-item/project-item, it'll be the think-bank source and auto 'hide')
+- Doc: child tree(s) of Dir (if a doc's name is 'tips' and belong to the root-item/project-item, it'll be the think-bank source and auto 'hide')
     - name: file name, it doesn't include file-extension and any parent path.
 	- title
 	- keywords